X-DOMES Ontology Registry

 - By engaging sensor manufacturers to start the description of sensor metadata and processes in machine-harvestable, standards-based encodings, interoperable mechanisms will be enabled for many providers who otherwise would not be able to easily offer their data utilizing these frameworks.
 And, data facilities can point to sensor descriptions that include content that can be used for data quality assessment.

 A SensorML viewer/editor is needed to enable sensor manufacturers and operators to create fully described sensor descriptions, without knowledge of the underlying technologies.
-The editor looks like a technical specifications sheet. • The SensorML- Sensor Model Viewer 1.0 is complete. • SensorML- Sensor-Model Profiler/Editor will be completed over the next few months (Aug 2016).
+The editor looks like a technical specifications sheet. • The SensorML- Sensor Model Viewer 1.0 is complete. • SensorML- Sensor-Model Profiler/Editor (beta version) has been completed and is ready for assessment by the community.
+It uses a SPARQL query interface to enable content-creators to incorporate W3C technologies (links to Semantic Web encoded terms) within the sensor descriptions.

 The Q2O (QARTOD-to-OGC) project (2007-2011) created a quality-assessment reference implementation model for fully describing how an observation came to be, including sensor descriptions, configuration, processing (QC, QC-flagging, and derived products) and sensor history (events) (http://q2o.whoi.edu).
 The X-DOMES project enabled us to upgrade the model from SWE 1.0 to SWE 2.0.
 (See http://q2o.whoi.edu/node/146)

-The X-DOMES (xdomes.org) domain has been secured and the MMI ORR software is being updated and improved for broader community use and better capabilities.
+The X-DOMES (xdomes.org) domain has been secured and the MMI ORR software has been updated and improved for broader community use.
 (See Github for listing of enhancements.)
-The new software is DOCKR enabled and has been installed on xdomes.org and is now a "sandbox" as the ESIP Community Ontology Registry.
+The new software is DOCKR enabled and has been installed on xdomes.org and has been adopted as the ESIP Community Ontology Registry.

 In Fall 2016, sensor manufacturers were approached to describe their sensor models utilizing the SensorML Viewer/Editor to generate fully described sensor metadata for targeted sensor models with references to registered terms within an ontology registry (X-ORR).
 The concept of describing the characteristics and capability of sensor models was expanded to creating a document to uniquely identify each sensor, as built.
 The SensorML document describing the model is to be 'owned' and registered by the manufacturer.
 The specific sensor SensorML creates a uniquely identifiable description of each sensor.
-It can easily be created by a manufacturer and then ownership would be transferred to the sensor owner.
+Once the ontologies (development of terms) is completed by domain specialists, SensorML can easily be created by a manufacturer and then ownership would be transferred to the sensor owner.
 This enables tracking for sensor management.

-Early 2017, the X-DOMES team began assessment of the SensorML registry, where the sensor descriptions can be stored online, creating resolvable URLS.
-This will enable persistence, versioning and discoverability.
+Early 2017, the X-DOMES team began assessment of the SensorML registry, where the sensor descriptions are stored online, creating resolvable URLS.
+The registry can be implemented easily within a domain.
+The act of registering the SensorML creates content that is persistence, versioning and discoverability.

 The X-DOMES Network has been created within the ESIP Enviro-sensing Community